 A unique campus in a dynamic metropolis

-The setting of the Natolin campus is truly unique.
-Located in a 120-hectare historical park and nature reserve, formerly the royal hunting grounds of the King of Poland, it remains a quiet island of green close to the city center of Warsaw.
+The campus of the College of Europe in Natolin occupies an historic estate and nature reserve of 120 hectares.
+Once the royal hunting grounds of the King of Poland, the campus remains unto this day a quiet island of green within the vibrant Warsaw metropolis.

-The location of the Natolin campus in Poland, a country close to the Eastern frontier of the European Union, makes it an ideal starting point for the exploration of the political and socio-economic impact of the EU in Central and Eastern Europe and in the EU's neighbourhoods.
+Located in Poland, a country close to the Eastern frontier of the European Union, makes the College of Europe in Natolin an ideal starting point for the exploration of the political and socio-economic impact of the EU in Central and Eastern Europe and in the EU's neighbourhoods.

 "Le Collège d’Europe à Natolin c’est plus que le symbole de l’Europe retrouvée, c’est l’espoir qui s’incarne ici, dans ce beau lieu chargé d’histoire.
 L’espoir que les échanges se multiplient pour plus de compréhension mutuelle et de fraternité"